bcdn-dp/yatirimtakip-app/README.md

 YatirimTakip app project for the Web Design and Applications course.

-IMPORTANT: Main branch is outdated, final product can be seen on the "excel-branch" of this project.
+IMPORTANT: Main branch has been decided on, this project fetches data from ".csv" extension stock market files to transfer them to the database.